gitter-badger/html-screen-capture-js/README.md

 ## Technical Overview

 The code takes an html document as a parameter, and returns a new lightweight html document object that preserves the original appearance.
-In this new document, all the script are removed, the css classes/styles are replaced by new in-document classes, and all the image sources are replaced by inlined base64 data.
+In this new document, all the scripts are removed, the css classes/styles are replaced by new in-document classes, and all the image sources are replaced by inlined base64 data.
-What you end up with, is a single html document that looks like the original web page, but has no external dependencies (e.g. *.js, *.css, *.png), so it can easily be displayed, saved, or transferred.
+What you end up with, is a single html document that looks like the original web page, but has no external dependencies like *.js, *.css, *.png, etc. so it can easily be displayed, saved, or transferred.
 Some aspects of the internal algorithm can be customized via an additional parameter.

 ## Installation